NessieNono/Monotype/README.md

 - [x] Make the lists have a preview of the first 100 words, followed by ...
 - [x] Confirmation after a create entry
 - [x] Make the edit page clean
-- [ ] Make pages slide across with animation
+- [ ] Make about page
-- [ ] Automate Date Entries on each of the entries
-- [ ] There is a digital timer, and work automatically saves after some time
-- [ ] Animations to seem dynamic
+- [ ] Animations on each page to seem dynamic
-- [ ] Add option to start/reset timer
 - [ ] Make the icons only if on phone